Lt.-Col. Charles Clitheroe Gore1

 Last Edited=28 Mar 2008

-He fought in the Indian Mutiny between 1857 and 1859.1 He gained the rank of Lt.-Col. in the service of the Royal Irish Rifles.1 He fought in the First Boer War in 1881.1 He was invested as a Member, Royal Victorian Order (M.V.O.) in 1914.1
+He fought in the Indian Mutiny between 1857 and 1859.1 He gained the rank of Lt.-Col. in the Royal Irish Rifles.1 He fought in the First Boer War in 1881.1 He was appointed Member, Royal Victorian Order (M.V.O.) in 1914.1

 Child of Lt.-Col. Charles Clitheroe Gore and Maria Harriet Elizabeth Cator